qinbatista/PythonServer/Application/GameAliya/documentation/Manager/WeaponManager.md

 Currently only supports leveling up a single weapon at a time.
 The "iron" field should provide the amount of iron that the client is willing to spend on leveling up their weapon.
 It currently takes 20 iron to level up a single time.
 If the client makes a request with '100' iron, they will attempt to level up 5 total times.
 The max level per weapon is level 100.

-Status codes and meaning:
+Status codes and meaning (**success 0**):

 - 0 - Success
 - 1 - User does not have that weapon
+- 2 - Incoming materials are not upgraded enough
-- 2 - Insufficient materials, upgrade failed
+- 3 - Insufficient materials, upgrade failed
-- 3 - Database operation error
+- 4 - Database operation error
 - 9 - Weapon already max level